Vevey, Lake Geneva Switzerland

 The next day was to be Verona, but with the rain pelting down, we kept driving.
 We were planning to use the tent and camp again in Trieste, but as it was still raining, we kept going.

-So, we fuelled up and loaded up with scrumptious Italian egg pasta before once again paying a Euro 15 Vignette (toll) to drive for 10 minutes into and out of Slovenia to get to Croatia.
+Once again, we paid the €16.00 Vignette (toll) to drive for 10 minutes into and out of Slovenia to get to Croatia.

 Overnight Stay in Selce, Croatia